-The Eurocare 5 study (2015) which looked at cancer survival across Europe for people diagnosed between 2000 and 2007 concluded that despite increases over time, survival for women's cancers remained poor in Eastern Europe, likely due to advanced stages of diagnosis, and or suboptimum access to adequate care.
+The Eurocare 5 study (2015), which looked at cancer survival across Europe for people diagnosed between 2000 and 2007, concluded that despite increases over time, survival for women's cancers remained poor in Eastern Europe, likely due to advanced stages of diagnosis, and or suboptimum access to adequate care.
 Low survival for women living in the UK/Ireland and Denmark, it suggested, was possibly due to late detection and delays in referral.

-Overall the study highlighted poor survival for ovarian cancer across the continent and over time and suggested the need for major research effort to improve the prognosis for this common cancer86.
+Overall, the study highlighted poor survival for ovarian cancer across the continent and over time and suggested the need for major research effort to improve the prognosis for this common cancer112.

-SURVIVAL IN LOWER-INCOME COUNTRIES
+SURVIVAL IN LOWER INCOME COUNTRIES

-As yet little data exists detailing survival differences for ovarian cancer in lower-income countries, but there is research underway by the SurvCan team (see below).
-The lack of high-quality data has been an issue but it is clear for cancer outcomes as a whole that the challenges can be greater than those experienced in higher-income countries.
-Developing countries are still coping with huge burdens of communicable disease, poor infrastructure and very limited health budgets.
+As yet there is little data detailing survival differences for ovarian cancer in lower income countries, but there is research underway by the SurvCan team (see following page).
+The lack of high-quality data has been an issue, but it is clear for cancer outcomes as a whole that the challenges can be greater than those experienced in higher income countries.